Princess Gyeguk: Marriage and later life

 In 1296, she married Crown Prince Wang Won and became his Primary Consort, then stayed in Sunggyeong Mansion, Junghwa Palace while went to Goryeo in the following year and became a Queen consort following her husband's first ascension to the throne.
 Like her mother-in-law who was initially her grandaunt, Budashiri also had her own attendant when came to Goryeo.

-However, she and her husband were said to had a bad relationship from the time they were newlywed and when he favoured a Goryeo woman he met before married her, she was so jealous and reported it to Yuan.
-As the result, the King was forced to abdicated to his father and his favoured one, Lady Jo with her families were taken and detained in Yuan.
+However, she and her husband were said to have had a bad relationship from the time they were newlywed and when he favoured a Goryeo woman he met before he married her, she was jealous and reported it to Yuan.
+As the result, the King was forced to abdicate to his father and his favoured one, Lady Jo with her families were taken and detained in Yuan.
 By this, many historians believed that she raised her own influence which she can easily get the supports from her homeland and families, also contributed to her active personality.
 Due to this, they didn't have any issue.

-Her father-in-law tried to drive her away three times, but all failed.
+Her father-in-law, Chungnyeol of Goryeo tried to drive her away three times, but all failed.

-It was said that she had a close political relationship with Wang Go, which he later married her niece in 1316 and since both Wang Won and Wang Go were married with Yuan's princess, so they were fought for the Goryeo's throne.
+It was said that she had a close political relationship with Wang Go, which he later married her niece in 1316 and since both Wang Won and Wang Go were married with Yuan's princess, so they fought for the Goryeo's throne.
 After her husband won through the support from Külüg Khan, she received her new title as Grand Princess of the Han State and returned to Goryeo again with him.
 However, there were only 50 carts followed them whom splendor outside but very miserable inside.

 After left alone by Chungseon, she started live by visit some Buddhist Temple or attend her stepson, King Chungsuk's banquet prepared by the government, then came back to Yuan not long after that.
 She caused a lot of political trouble and then died in Yuan in 1315, which her death was problematic.
 Her body then transferred and buried in Goryeo.
 In 1343, she was given the Imperial name of Princess Supreme of the Gye State by her homeland.